chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

    proc foo(): bool where fooReturnsBool { ... }

-When the deprecated function is removed, the flag should also be deprecated (and removed from the new function to avoid generating noise for the user:
+When the deprecated function is removed, the flag should also be deprecated (and removed from the new function to avoid generating noise for the user):

 .. code-block:: chapel